Vietnam War casualties: North Vietnamese and Viet Cong military casualties

 There has been considerable controversy about the exact numbers of deaths inflicted on the Communist side by U.S. and allied South Vietnamese forces.
-Shelby Stanton, writing in The Rise and Fall of an American Army, declined to include casualty statistics because of their 'general unreliability.'
-Accurate assessments of PAVN/VC losses, he wrote, were 'largely impossible due to lack of disclosure by the Vietnamese government, terrain, destruction of remains by firepower, and [inability] to confirm artillery and aerial kills.'
-The 'shameful gamesmanship' practiced by 'certain reporting elements' under pressure to 'produce results' also shrouded the process.
+Shelby Stanton, writing in The Rise and Fall of an American Army, declined to include casualty statistics because of their "...general unreliability.
+Accurate assessments of North Vietnamese Army and Viet Cong losses were largely impossible due to lack of disclosure by the Vietnamese government, terrain, destruction of remains by firepower used."
+The "shameful gamesmanship practiced by 'certain reporting elements' under pressure to 'produce results'" also contributed to the unreliability of the statistics.

 RJ Rummel estimates 1,011,000 PAVN/VC combatant deaths.
 The official US Department of Defense figure was 950,765 communist forces killed in Vietnam from 1965 to 1974.
 Defense Department officials believed that these body count figures need to be deflated by 30 percent.
 For this figure, Guenter Lewy assumes that one-third of the reported enemy killed may have been civilians, concluding that the actual number of deaths of the VC and PAVN military forces was probably closer to 444,000.

 Author Mark Woodruff noted that when the Vietnamese Government finally revealed its estimated losses (in April 1995) as being 1.1 million dead or missing, U.S. body count figures had actually underestimated enemy losses.

-The Phoenix Program, a counterinsurgency program executed by the CIA, United States special operations forces and the Republic of Vietnam's security apparatus, killed 26,369 suspected of being VC operatives and informants.
+The Phoenix Program, a counterinsurgency program executed by the CIA, some US forces, and the Republic of Vietnam's security apparatus, killed 26,369 suspected of being VC operatives and informants.

 Historian Christian Appy states "search and destroy was the principal tactic; and the enemy body count was the primary measure of progress" in the US strategy of attrition.
 Search and destroy was a term to describe operations aimed at flushing the Viet Cong out of hiding, while body count was the measuring stick for operation success and this resulted in exaggeration and listing civilian deaths as enemy KIA.
 One study estimated that American commanders exaggerated body counts by up to 100 percent.